 Chronic inflammation.
 Do you have it?
 If so, this condition can cause chronic pain and discomfort.
-It is characterized as a heightened inflammatory response which lasts for long periods.
+It is characterized as a heightened inflammatory response that lasts for long periods of time.
 Chronic inflammation has been linked to many diseases, including osteoarthritis.
 As a person who has been diagnosed with a chronic inflammatory disease, I feel I really understand what you might be living and I want to help.

 What is Pain Therapy?

 When I found out my diagnosis, I was barely able to walk or sleep.
-Life as I knew it was over because I could no longer function in my life.
+Life as I knew it was over because I could no longer function.
 The diagnosis of severe osteoarthritis, also known as degenerative joint disease, was devastating.
 X-rays confirmed that the material between most of the vertebrae of my spine has disintegrated.
 It causes intense pain from permanent malformation.
 Bone rubs against bone, creating discomfort.
 There is no cure.
 As a woman under the age of 50.

 Is prescription pain therapy the answer for you?

-the doctor recommended “prescription pain therapy”.
-Pain therapy can definitely help some people with severe conditions.
 The treatment involves a daily regimen of opioids and other pain medications which can make your condition more tolerable.
-Although it can also lead to addiction, depression, clouded thinking, nausea, and a whole host of other side-effects.
-Over and over again I asked myself, “Is this therapy the right one for me?”
+Although it can also lead to addiction, depression, clouded thinking, nausea, and a whole host of other side effects.
+Over and over again I asked myself, “Is pain therapy the right one for me?”

-Recommended treatment by the doctor includes daily walking and physical therapy.
-Sadly, the doctor had no other ideas or suggestions beyond surgery or addictive pain medications as an alternative treatment.
+Sadly, the doctor had limited ideas beyond surgery or addictive pain medications as an alternative treatment.
 Who wants all the expense, drama, and possible addiction concerns of opioid-level pain therapy medications?
 Pain therapy could be the answer for you, but it definitely is not the answer for me.
+I wanted to try feeling better without pain medications and focused on daily walking, physical therapy, and eating right.

 Chronic inflammation can be controlled with diet and nutrition